radareorg/radare.org/gsoc/2019/ideas.md

 - Split view for [hexadecimal view](https://github.com/radare/radare2/issues/8115) and disassembly diffing mode
 - Improve the integration with analysis (variables and types differences)
 - Integrate ESIL and Radeco IL/pseudocode as an options for binary diffing
-- Implementing most important diffing strategies from Diaphora
+- Implement the most important diffing strategies from Diaphora
-- Writing the test cases for radare2 regression tests and improving the results.
+- Write the test cases for radare2 regression tests and improve the results.

 ### Skills
 Student should know C as well as be familiar with basics of the program analysis.
 Having an